riot-ci/RIOT/examples/emcute_mqttsn/README.md

 as the implementation does not remember the interface on which data comes in, hindering it from sending out any responses.

-Quick workaround: simply use global addresses
+Workaround: either use global IPv6 addresses or [ULAs](https://tools.ietf.org/html/rfc4193).

 ### I have a problem with reusing topics, what could it be?
 It also seems that the `Mosquitto.rsmb` implementation has a bug when it comes